beattris/redux-practice-project/README.md

-# DeliciousMeals - A food order app
+# ReduxCart - An app that manages the cart state and allows using interaction.

 ![Home view of the food order app](./01-starting-project/public/reduxcart.png)